Victims' father charges at ex-U.S.A. Gymnastics doctor in court

 Judge Janice Cunningham told him he knew she could not do that, and chastised him after he called Nassar a son of a bitch.
 He asked for one minute alone instead.
 The judge demurred as some in the courtroom laughed uncomfortably.

-Margraves then bolted toward Nassar, seated in an orange jump suit behind a nearby table.
+Margraves then bolted towards Nassar, seated in an orange jump suit behind a nearby table.
 His daughters’ hands flew to their mouths, and one of Nassar’s lawyers moved to shield his client.

 Gasps, cries and shouts filled the courtroom as Margraves was wrestled to the ground, knocking things off a desk on the way down, and put in handcuffs while Nassar was taken out to safety.